jncogs/Locate-Class-Objects/README.md

 1.0.1 - 5/10/2023

+This plug-in is written in Vectorscript (Pascal) and can be used in any version of [Vectorworks](https://www.vectorworks.net/) 2019 or newer.

 ## Description

 Opens a dialog box showing all instances of a Class in the current drawing.
 This can range from geometry within Symbol Definitions, Symbol Options such as **Assign to Class**, or Classes defined within Wall Components.
 Designed to track down errant objects when attempting to delete Classes.